gauntface/gaunt.dev/content/resume.md

 ## Skills

-TL;DR: I'm a jack of all trades, master of none, but better than one.
+I'm a jack of all trades, master of none, but better than one.

-I'm finding myself drawn towards testing and DevOps style work in the past few years of my work as it's helped me find confidence in the work I'm doing in new technologies and it provides the project with an avenue for team growth.
+Currently drawn towards testing and DevOps style work over the past few years as it's helped me find confidence in the work I'm doing in new technologies and it provides the project with an avenue for new contributors to make changes safely.

-A project with good tests shouldn't fear new contributors because the risk of change is lower than a project without tests.

-If you'd like a list of recent areas of recent work:
+Technologies I regularly use at the moment:

 - Testing
 - Golang
 - TypeScript/JavaScript
-- Web Technologies
+- Web platform
 - Node

 ## Education